SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 Review the **Inventory** domain model and note the JPA annotations on this class. **@Entity** marks the class as a JPA entity, **@Table** customizes the table creation process by defining a table name and database constraint and **@Id** marks the primary key for the table.

 Thorntail configuration is done to a large extent through detecting the intent of the developer and automatically adding the required dependencies configurations to make sure it can get out of the way and developers can be productive with their code rather than Googling for configuration snippets.
-As an example, configuration database access with JPA is done by adding the JPA _fraction_ and a database driver to the `pom.xml`, and then configuring the database connection details in `src/main/resources/project-stages.yml`.
+As an example, configuration database access with JPA is done by adding the JPA fractionand a database driver to the pom.xml, and then configuring the database connection details in `modernize-apps/inventory/src/main/resources/project-stages.yml`.

-Examine `src/main/resources/META-INF/persistence.xml` to see the JPA datasource configuration for this project.
-Also note that the configurations uses `src/main/resources/META-INF/load.sql` to import initial data into the database.
+Examine `modernize-apps/inventory/src/main/resources/META-INF/persistence.xml` to see the JPA datasource configuration for this project.
+Also note that the configurations uses `modernize-apps/inventory/src/main/resources/META-INF/load.sql` to import initial data into the database.

-Examine `src/main/resources/project-stages.yml` to see the database connection details.
+Examine `modernize-apps/inventory/src/main/resources/project-stages.yml` to see the database connection details.
 An in-memory H2 database is used in this scenario for local development and in the following steps will be replaced with a PostgreSQL database with credentials coming from an OpenShift _secret_.
 Be patient!
 More on that later.

 Build and package the Inventory service using Maven to make sure you code compiles: